enriquegonzalezgutierrez/numista/README.md

 -   `make test`: Runs the entire test suite (Unit & Feature).
 -   `make fix`: Automatically formats the code using Laravel Pint.

+### Snapshot Testing

+This project uses snapshot tests to verify the HTML structure of the public-facing Blade views.
+These tests ensure that UI changes are intentional.

+-   **If a snapshot test fails:** This usually means you have intentionally changed a Blade view.
+This is expected.
+-   **How to update snapshots:** After verifying your changes are correct, run the following command to update the saved snapshots with the new version:
+    ```bash
+    make test-snapshots-update
+    ```
+-   **Important:** After updating, you must commit the changed snapshot files (located in `tests/__snapshots__/`) along with your other code changes.

 ---

 ## 🧰 Useful Make Commands